 Educational Consultant | Trustee

 Yasser Qureshy began his initial religious education at the Abu Nur institute in Damascus, Syria.
 Initially he studied the one-year Arabic language program & thereafter for a further two years of the Arabic and Islamic Studies program.
 Whilst there his primary studies were supplemented with private studies in various disciplines.
-On returning to the UK he completed an MA in Islamic Studies from SOAS University & is currently studying a PhD in Divinity, at Cambridge University, focused on the formative period of Ash'ari speculative theology.
+On returning to the UK he completed an MA in Islamic Studies from SOAS University & a PhD in Divinity, at Cambridge University, focused on the formative period of Ash'ari speculative theology.

 Rabi I, 1440